Get the function right >>> for people & environment…. and then follow with form.

 There is also environmental ergonomics: the effects of heat and cold, vibration, noise and light on the health, comfort and performance of people.

 It looks like there is something missing here.
-Shouldn’t environmental ergonomics be about our planet?
+Shouldn’t there be environmental ergonomics – about our planet?
 Something is being left out of the formula.

 Environmental Ergonomics – The Environmental Ergonomics Research Centre studies the interaction of people with their physical environment, replicating environment conditions to test and research new products and concepts.

-And separately, we study the same things as they relate to planet Earth.
-All the tools exist!
+And so we should study the same things as they relate to planet Earth.

 What is the El Niño–Southern Oscillation (ENSO) in a nutshell?